yurikoval/omniauth-slack/README.md

 #### Usage

-Once you have a valid AccessToken instance, you can do things like
+Once you have a valid AccessToken instance, you can do things like:

   ```ruby
     access_token.get('/api/apps.permissions.users.list')